lobehub/lobe-cli-toolbox/packages/lobe-commit/README.md

 - To use AI auto-generation, you need to fill in your [OpenAI token](<(https://platform.openai.com/account/api-keys)>) in the settings.
 - To automatically pull private issues, you need to fill in your [GitHub token](https://github.com/settings/tokens) with repo permissions in the settings.

+> \[!NOTE]\
+> **GitHub Token Configuration**: For private repositories or when you want to link issues automatically, you need to configure a GitHub token with appropriate permissions.
+If no token is provided or if there are authentication issues (invalid token, network timeout, etc.), the tool will automatically skip the issues linking step and continue with the commit process.
+You can still manually input issue numbers if needed.
+>
+> **Error Handling**: The tool gracefully handles various scenarios including:
+>
+> - No GitHub token configured
+> - Invalid or expired tokens
+> - Network connection issues
+> - Private repository access restrictions
+> - API rate limiting and timeouts

 <div align="right">

 [![][back-to-top]](#readme-top)